Navigating Compliance Challenges

 1. Only 1% of contractors are fully prepared for audits, revealing a significant readiness gap.

-2. With the DoD's set to commence in 2026, organizations must prioritize their adherence strategies to navigate this evolving landscape effectively.
+2. With the DoD's assessments set to commence in 2026, organizations must prioritize their adherence strategies to navigate this evolving landscape effectively.

 The central node represents the CMMC framework, while branches show its importance, compliance implications, and key statistics.
 Each branch helps you understand different aspects of CMMC and why it matters for defense contractors.